dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 #### Dapr version < 1.14

-For versions of Dapr < 1.14, it is recommended that you add a `ResourceQuota` to the `dapr-system` namespace to prevent problems scheduling pods [if the cluster has been configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned these high priority classes.
+For versions of Dapr < 1.14, it is recommended that you add a `ResourceQuota` to the dapr control plane namespace to prevent problems scheduling pods [if the cluster has been configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned these high priority classes.